 Goodman and Kruskal's gamma as well as Kendall's tau rank correlation coefficient is used to measure the strength of association between two measured quantities.
 Both are based on the number of concordant and discordant pairs.
 Kendall's Tau A and Tau B coefficients can be considered as standardized forms of Gamma.
 The difference between Tau A and Tau B is that Tau A statistic does not consider tied values, while Tau B makes adjustments for them.
 By tied observations we consider two or more observations having the same value.
 Both Kruskal's gamma and Kendall's Tau A are mostly suitable for square tables, whereas Tau B is most appropriately used for rectangular tables.
 The coefficients must be in the range from −1 (100% negative association, or perfect inversion) to +1 (100% positive association, or perfect agreement).
 A value of zero indicates the absence of association.

 Rows containing Missing Values will be ignored, not used for the calculations.
 For other behaviors please resolve them before.

 - Type: Data Numeric input data to evaluate

-- Type: Data Correlation variables in a square matrix
+- Type: Data Correlation variables in a matrix representation.

 - Type: Correlation A model containing the correlation measures.
 This model is appropriate to be read by the Correlation Filter node.